mdxtoc/qtpi/docs/calling_processes.md

     . bsc?(h1,bBs)                           (* receive his bases *)
     . /^2

-The logging processes are restricted: they can't do any quantum steps; they can only send, not receive, on channels; they can't use process par or invocation.
+The logging processes are restricted: they can't do any quantum steps; they can only send, not receive, on channels; they can only send classical values; they can't use process par or invocation.
 They are typechecked in line at each of their call sites -- i.e. they are nested processes and they might as well be anonymous, though they have numbers as names to allow them to be separated from the main process body.
-(I ought to stop them being called more than once.
-I shall.)
+(And they can only be called once, because in effect they are inserted.)

 ## Resource-checking nested anonymous processes